NKulling/SWISS_NCP_ASSESSMENT/README.md

 This repository contains the scripts, tables, and parameters utilized for generating 15 Nature's Contribution to People (NCP) indicators and 1 biodiversity indicator map.
 These maps are the outcomes of the ValPar.CH project.

+output maps are available in the [Zenodo repository ](https://zenodo.org/records/14229930)

 ## Overview

 The repository is organized into two main folders: